UW-HARVEST/c-rust-program-pairs/metadata/README.md

 }
 ```

-A project metadata file containings many C-Rust programs.
+A project metadata file containing multiple C-Rust programs.
 All the C programs are in a single project, and all the Rust programs are in a single project.

 ```json
 {